Raztor0/cpp_notes/notes.md

 * Namescape scope: A name is called a *namescape member name* if it is defined in a namespace.
 * Global scope: A name not declared inside any other construction is a *global name* and is in the *global namespace*

 In addition, objects are created using the **new** keyword.
 An object must be constructed (intitialized) before it used and will be destroyed at the end of its scope.
 For a namespace object, the point of destruction is the end of the program.
 For a member, the point of destruction is determined by the point of destruction of the object of which it is a member.
-An object created by **new** "live" until destroyed by **delete**.
+An object created by **new** "lives" until destroyed by **delete**.

 **1.4 Constants**

 C++ supports two notions of immutability:
 * **const**: meaning roughly "*I promise not to change this value*".
 This is used primary to specify interfaces, so that data can be passed to functions without fear of it being modified.
-The compilre enforces this.
+The compiler enforces this.
 * **constexpr**: meaning roughly "to be evaluated at compile time".
 This is used primarily to specify constants, to allow placement of data in read-only memory, and for performance.

 For example,